 Create profiles on multiple platforms as long as your target audience is active on those channels.

-That said, while Facebook, Twitter, and LinkedIn are fitting for many different business models, Pinterest may be more matched towards a more creative business such as a graphic designer or a wedding planner.
+While Facebook, Twitter, and LinkedIn fit for many different business models, Pinterest may be more matched towards a more creative business such as a graphic designer or a wedding planner.

 However, you can give your business a significant boost by combining multiple forms of social media for small business marketing despite your business type.